Anurag-Shankar-Maurya/fake_news/README.md

-Here’s a **professional and detailed README.md** file for your project:

----

 # Fake News Detection Web App

 A **machine learning-powered web application** to detect fake news based on the input text.
 This project leverages *